-There is an online Wait List on the Center’s online scheduler.
-There are two situations in which the Center’s online Wait List can help.
+There are two situations in which the Center’s online Waiting List can help.

 If no time slot is available (everything is booked) and you wish to make an appointment:

 - The online scheduler will notify you via email or text the moment there is a cancellation and a time slot becomes available.

 - If you are able to schedule your first appointment of the week, immediately go to the scheduler to book the appointment.

-- If you are unable to schedule an appointment because you have already reached your one-appointment-per-week limit, your name will still be on the Wait List and, if no one takes that appointment slot, you might be able to be a drop-in client.
+- If you are unable to schedule an appointment because you have already reached your one-appointment-per-week limit, your name will still be on the Waiting List and, if no one takes that appointment slot, you might be able to be a drop-in client.
 Check the scheduler prior to heading for the WCC to see that no one else has scheduled the appointment.

 If a time slot is available (you would like to be a drop-in client):

-- Add your name to the Wait List for a specific date or time.
+- Add your name to the Waiting List for a specific date or time.

-- The online scheduler will record the time which you signed up on the Wait List.
+- The online scheduler will record the time which you signed up on the Waiting List.

 - Check the online schedule just before coming to the Center to verify that the slot is still available.